exporl/adaptive-procedures-comparison/README.md

 ## References

 [1] Dieudonné, B., Van Wilderode, M., and Francart, T. (2020).
-Temporal quantization deteriorates the discrimination of interaural time differences in click trains (but not that much) _(submitted)_
+Temporal quantization deteriorates the discrimination of interaural time differences in click trains (but not that much). _(submitted)_